 Note, this is not a definitive guide of ALL the things to do at Yellowstone National Park because there is just so much.
-These are a compilation of things I really enjoyed and recommend.
+These are things I loved and recommend.

 Info about Yellowstone National Park

-Location: Mostly NW Wyoming, part of Idaho, and part of Montana.
+Location: Mostly NW Wyoming (96% of the park is in Wyoming), part of Idaho, and part of Montana.

 Established: 1872 as a National Park

-Visitor Centers: ALL CLOSED TEMPORARILY DUE TO COVID-19.
-Albright Visitor Center, Canyon Visitor Educational Center, Fishing Bridge Visitor Center & Trailside Museum, Grant Visitor Center, Madison Information Station & Trailside Museum, Museum of the National Park Ranger, Norris Geyser Basin Museum and Information Station, Old Faithful Visitor Education Center, West Thumb Information Station, West Yellowstone Visitor Information Center
+Visitor Centers: Albright Visitor Center, Canyon Visitor Educational Center, Fishing Bridge Visitor Center & Trailside Museum, Grant Visitor Center, Madison Information Station & Trailside Museum, Museum of the National Park Ranger, Norris Geyser Basin Museum and Information Station, Old Faithful Visitor Education Center, West Thumb Information Station, West Yellowstone Visitor Information Center.
+Keep in mind that some of these may be closed during the off-season.

 Where to stay near Yellowstone National Park

-There are 5 entrances into the park aptly named the North, Northeast, South, East, and West.
+There are five park entrances- aptly named North, Northeast, South, East, and West.
 Depending on your goal for your Yellowstone trip, all have great options for hotels, gas, and restaurants nearby!

 Be sure to check out my Grand Teton National Park post if you decide to go this route.

-• My moma and I used the West Entrance and the town of West Yellowstone, MT is a bustling town that has tons of souvenir shops, restaurants, and lodging!
+- My mom and I used the West Entrance, and the town of West Yellowstone, MT, is a bustling town that has tons of souvenir shops, restaurants, and lodging!
 There was even an IMAX theater, a perfect diversion for your kiddos on a rainy day.
-This is the perfect entrance for those who want to head straight to the geysers on your trip to the park.
+This is the perfect entrance for those who want to head straight to the geysers on their trip to the park.

-• The North entrance is great if you want to drive through the famous Roosevelt Arch or hit up the famous Mammoth Hot Springs.
-This is also the entrance where the historic Mammoth Hot Springs Hotel is and I promise, you are almost guaranteed to see a herd of elk grazing in the little town area.
-We had a big guy bugling loud as can be less than 10 feet from our car.
+- The North entrance is great if you want to drive through the famous Roosevelt Arch or hit up the famous Mammoth Hot Springs.
+This is the entrance nearest the historic Mammoth Hot Springs Hotel is and I promise, you will more than likely see a herd of elk grazing in the little town area.
+We had a big guy bugling loud as can be, less than 10 feet from our car.
 (We were safely inside the car.
 Do not approach wildlife!)
 The closest town outside the North entrance is Gardiner, MT.
-We drove through this town and it had a gas station, several shops, and food choices galore!
+We drove through this town, and it had a gas station, several shops, and food choices galore!
 We used this entrance for day 2 because we crashed at a cutesy little Airbnb in Pray, MT.
 The drive was more than worth it because we literally got to see 1000s of elk at dusk coming down from the mountains.

 Click here if you want to save $65 off your first stay with Airbnb!